snowplow-archive/snowplow.github.com/_posts/2016-09-06-snowplow-r83-bald-eagle-released-with-sql-query-enrichment.md

 Previously this adapter only supported `GET` requests; as of this release the adapter also supports `POST` requests.
 You can send in your data in the `POST` request body, either formatted as a JSON or as a form body; the `schema` parameter should be part of the request body.

+For information on this, please check out the [setup guide] [iglu-webhook-adapter-setup] for the Iglu webhook adapter.

 <h2 id="other">4.
 Other improvements</h2>

 This release also contains further improvements to EmrEtlRunner and StorageLoader: